pushrocks/npmextra/README.md

 # npmextra
 do more with npm

-npmextra is a hub for a seris of js tools that help writing, documenting and maintaining npm modules.
+npmextra is a hub for a series of js tools that help writing, documenting and maintaining npm modules.